Multi-State Dog Fighting Bust: Where Are the Dogs Now?

 The dogs were left to suffer in extreme heat, with no visible fresh water or food, and some were tethered by chains and cables attached to cinder blocks and car tires.

 What a difference a year makes.
 Thanks in large part to the incredible efforts of countless organizations* and volunteers, many of the dogs are now enjoying carefree lives of comfort in the loving arms of families who adore them.
-We’ve told you some of their stories (who can forget Timmy, the poster pup?) but to mark the one-year anniversary of the dogs’ freedom, we have a few more updates complete with adorable photos.
+To mark the one-year anniversary of the dogs’ freedom, we have a few updates complete with adorable photos.
 Please enjoy and share these inspiring happy tails using the hashtag #367rescue.

 Sharon N. was volunteering with Plenty of Pit Bulls in Gainesville, Florida, when she heard about Arabelle, a senior dog and one of several who had been used as a breeder.
 “I have a soft spot for the seniors and couldn’t wait to meet her,” Sharon says.
 “It was love at first sight for both of us.
 I spent some time with her in her kennel and when I got up to leave, she got up and barked as if to say, ‘please don’t go.’”
 It was the first time since the rescue that anyone had heard Arabelle bark.
 This lucky lady adores her new family, including her canine siblings, and loves life and everything it has to offer her.
 Sharon adds: “From the moment we arrived at the house, it was as if she had been waiting her whole life for a home of her own.”